robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 #### Time to DELETE "n" records

-Delete 100 records
-Delete 1000 records
-Delete 10000 records
-Delete 100000 records
-Delete 1000000 records
+In this experiment, we try to delete the records/documents from the table/collection.
+In MySQL there is DELETE statement and TRUNCATE statement to do the same task so we experiment on both of them.

-MySQL1 is using DELETE from TABLENAME to delete all records from the table MySQL2 is using TRUNCATE TABLE TABLENAME to truncate the table to empty
+MySQL1 is using DELETE from TABLENAME to delete all records from the table.

-Record
+MySQL2 is using TRUNCATE TABLE TABLENAME to truncate the table to empty.
+MongoDB is using db.TABLENAME.drop() to drop the collection(table).

 (DELETE)|   100  | 1000    | 10000   | 100000   |1000000
 ------- | ------ | ------- | ------- | -------- | ------